andrewpillar/book/readme.md

     $ book pub -f pdf dracula.mom 1 2
     dracula-chapters-1-to-2.pdf

+Sometimes a literary agent will request a sample of a manuscript based off a given word count.
+To only publish a certain number of words from the manuscript pass the `-wc` flag,

+    $ book pub -f docx -wc 10000 dracula.mom
+    dracula-first-10000-words.docx

+This flag also works with specified chapters too,

+    $ book pub -f docx -wc 7000 dracula.mom 1 2

 ## PDF

 The PDF format requires [groff][].
 If using Linux, then this should already be